NET WORTH: Unknown

 YOUTH: King and his wife Dottie, who has a background in child development, founded the Thrive Foundation in 2000, which focuses on disadvantaged youth, aged ten to 18.
 The foundation states: “Our goal is to be responsive to the needs and challenges of these young people and the caring adults who serve them.
 Our new work builds on research we funded earlier in our history into the science of thriving, which is defined as ‘a forward, purposeful motion towards achieving one’s full potential.’
 In our view, thriving is based on achieving the optimum rather than on the avoidance of negative outcomes.
 And, at its core is the relationship between the caring adult and the young person."

-The foundation partners with "grantee cohorts," and supports them exclusively.
-The grantee cohorts are supported for two years.
-Cohort grantees in past years have included: Boys & Girls Club of the Peninsula, Community Youth Center of San Francisco, Harlem RBI, LA Brotherhood Crusade, Project GRAD, Reality Changers, Wyman's Teen Outreach/Teen Leadership Programs, the Brotherhood/SisterSol, and Friends of the Children.
+The foundation partners with "grantee cohorts," and supports them exclusively for two years.
+Past cohort grantees include: Boys & Girls Club of the Peninsula, Community Youth Center of San Francisco, Harlem RBI, LA Brotherhood Crusade, Project GRAD, Reality Changers, Wyman's Teen Outreach/Teen Leadership Programs, the Brotherhood/SisterSol, and Friends of the Children.

-In the past, Thrive has also supported outfits such as World Vision USA, Big Brothers Big Sisters, and Girl Scouts: Northern California.
+In past years, Thrive also supported organizations such as World Vision USA, Big Brothers Big Sisters, and Girl Scouts: Northern California.

 Part of the reason for the Kings' international interests is that, for at least the past 45 years, the couple has hosted Stanford international students.
 The couple has also created the King Scholar Leadership Program, which provides scholarships to students attending Dartmouth.
 More than $35 million has gone toward this program.
 Apart from this work, the couple has given at least $1 million to Fuller Theological Seminary, and has supported the University of Wisconsin at Madison, from which Dottie graduated.